IsakSalmi/IoT_project/README.md

 This project was constructed to help monitor and be able to lower the temperature in a room without needing a AC.
 So, this project main purpose is to be able to naturally help to cool down a room by checking if the air outside is cooler then the air indoors.

 This is not the only thing that this project can help with.
-One good insight this project will give is if you have a good air circulation in the room by locking at the indoor and outdoor temp and comparing then when you have the window open and closed.
+One good insight this project will give is if you have a good air circulation in the room by locking at the indoor and outdoor temp and comparing them when you have the window open and closed.

 ## Material